kwong44/archie/archie-ai-backend/README.md

 # Archie AI Backend

 This is the Python/FastAPI backend service for The Architect mobile application.
-It handles Speech-to-Text transcription and AI-powered summary generation using Google Cloud services.
+It handles Speech-to-Text transcription and AI-powered summary generation using ElevenLabs and Google Gemini APIs.

 ## 🏗️ Architecture